conmas/site/_posts/2014-10-07-ios-8-extensibility.md

 But the additions to the iOS action sheet doesn’t stop there.
 Just as certain content types allow Custom Actions, like assigning photos to contact cards or repurposing them as iPhone wallpapers in a row of icons beneath sharing options, third-party apps can now join in on the deep interaction with Custom Actions for specific content.
 These iOS functions have remained locked down to first-party tools since the beginning, but when Apple revamped the entire action menu in iOS 8, it didn’t stop with sharing.
 Now, third-party apps can offer specific actions and functions accessible on the same share sheet, processing specific data in new and unique ways impossible before iOS 8.

+> “With things like share sheets baked in, developers don’t have to think about it,” said John Norton.
+“We can think, ‘Well, the implementation is going to be easier, so what can we do to make the user experience better?’
+There are going to be tons of cool things that we haven’t even thought of yet.”

 The addition of Custom Actions will have the largest impact on Safari.
 Apps like Bing Translations can process webpage content with a prompt in the action menu, extending the functionality of Safari in new and incredibly useful ways.
 Action menu items are designed for deep processing of user content, and third-party developers have an opportunity to offer highly engaging and helpful custom actions to a new crop of customers.

+> “iOS 8 really opens the system up,” said Punchkick iOS engineer J.C.
+Subida.
+“Apple used to be something of a ‘closed garden,’ and now it seems like they’re letting developers in.”

 Extensibility is Apple’s first major step into a more open and connected iOS future, and provides developers with a whole host of new tools to engage with customers in unprecedented ways.
 With these app extensions and similar tools introduced in iOS 8, developers have new opportunities to share their apps’ utility across the operating system, reminding users of their capabilities and building brand affinity based on their services’ utility and accessibility.
 Apple’s promotion of iOS 8 the biggest iOS developer opportunity since the introduction of the App Store is no understatement—with Extensibility, iOS apps are about to become more useful, visible, and engaging than ever before.